dolittle007/dolittle007.github.io/_posts/2023-03-13-HiC-data-analysis.md

 #### Step1: Alignment

-Now that you have a genome file, index file and a reference fasta file you are all set to align your Micro-C library to the reference.
+Now that you have a genome file, index file and a reference fasta file you are all set to align your Hi-C library to the reference.
 Please note the specific settings that are needed to map mates independently and for optimal results with our proximity library reads.

 | Parameter   |      Alignment function      |
 |:------------|:-----------------------------|